 MBS-Scranton and online course descriptions

-This course has been designed to emphasize the key principles related to metabolic biochemistry laying the foundation for potential further study of human biochemistry or other related fields.
+This course has been designed to emphasize the key principles related to metabolic biochemistry.
+It lays the foundation for potential further study of human biochemistry or other related fields.

 Cell Biology (4)

-This course will emphasize the basics of cell structure and function; modern investigative techniques used in the cell biology laboratory and have exposure to the practical application of cell biology concepts under normal physiological conditions and disease states.
+This course will emphasize the basics of cell structure and function, modern investigative techniques used in the cell biology laboratory and exposure to the practical application of cell biology concepts under normal physiological conditions and disease states.

 Human Genetics (4)

 This course introduces students to classical and molecular genetics.
-The emphasis of this course will center on inherited human disorders and the emerging model of the human genome.
-Major topics include: Mendelian genetics, cytogenetics, multifactorial inheritance, developmental genetics, epigenetics, RNA biology, cancer genetics and genomics.
+The emphasis is on inherited human disorders and the emerging model of the human genome.
+Major topics include Mendelian genetics, cytogenetics, multifactorial inheritance, developmental genetics, epigenetics, RNA biology, cancer genetics and genomics.

 This course will introduce students to the physiological aspects of the human body by using a systems-based approach.
 The course emphasizes broad concepts that form the basic understanding of human physiology and the physiology of each organ system.

 Professional Identity Formation for Healthcare Careers (2)

-This course is designed to assist students in developing their professional skills and to engage them in postgraduate career planning.
-The course will focus on professional identity formation, career planning, interpersonal skill development, and reflection and self-directed lifelong learning.
+This course is designed to help students develop their professional skills and engage them in postgraduate career planning.
+The course will focus on professional identity formation, career planning, interpersonal skill development and reflection and self-directed lifelong learning.

-The Professional School Application Enhancement (Princeton Review) course for preparing to take the Medical College Admission Test (MCAT), the Dental Admissions Test (DAT) or the Graduate Records Examination (GRE) is a proven means of improving your score.
+The professional school application enhancement (Princeton Review) course for preparing to take the Medical College Admission Test (MCAT), the Dental Admissions Test (DAT) or the Graduate Records Examination (GRE) can help improve your score.

-Basic Immunology is intended to provide a fundamental knowledge of the role of the immune response in human health and disease.
+Basic immunology provides a fundamental knowledge of the role of the immune response in human health and disease.
 The tissues, cells and molecules that comprise the immune system will be examined and the principles of the immune response in the context of microbial infection and immunopathogenesis will be studied.
 Both immunologic and microbial features that influence host-microbe interactions and outcomes of infection will be highlighted.
 Students will also apply basic immunological principles to develop an understanding of various disease such as autoimmunity and cancer along with the immunotherapeutic approaches used to treat such diseases.